 Computer models were used to convince the SEC to remove regulations that led to the current (Oct 2008) economic melt down.
 From a NY times article:

-the 2004 proceeding came from a software consultant from Valparaiso,
+proceeding came from a software consultant from Valparaiso, Ind.,

-computer models run by the firms which the regulators would
+who said the computer models run by the firms which the regulators

-be relying on could not anticipate moments of severe
+would be relying on could not anticipate moments of severe market

 With the stroke of a pen, capital requirements are removed! the consultant, Leonard D. Bole, wrote to the commission on Jan.
 22, 2004. ...

 The public needs to recognize that just because something is modeled on a computer - it need not represent reality, and the result of erroneous public policy are not with out great cost.

 Computer models are sometimes used to simulate electronic circuits for engineers - in an electronics circuit (which is a closed system) - these computer models sometimes predict behavior quite different from the real circuit.
 If such a models adjusted until the results give the expected result, it is often to the folly of the engineer.
 The proof of such a circuit must wait until a real circuit is built: reality must be tested, not a model.
 (Common electronic circuits can be modeled quite well, and these models are of practical use, yet these models still can mislead engineers at times.
 Be aware that circuit models, besides being a closed system, are several magnitudes less in complexity and size compared to the simplest climate models.)